-- (a) If a business is using automated decisionmaking technology as set forth in section 7150, subsection (b)(3), the business's risk assessment also shall include the following: - (1) A plain language explanation of how the business evaluates its use of the automated decisionmaking technology for validity, reliability, and fairness.
-For purposes of this Article:

-- (A) "Validity" refers to confirmation that the automated decisionmaking technology, including its input(s), performs as intended for the business's proposed use(s), including the automated decisionmaking technology's accuracy in performing as intended. - (B) "Reliability" refers to the ability of the automated decisionmaking technology to perform as intended for the business's proposed use(s), repeatedly and without failure, under time interval(s) and conditions consistent with the business's proposed use(s). - (C) "Fairness" refers to equality, equity, and avoidance of discrimination harms. - (2) The plain language explanation required by subsection (a)(1) shall include: - (A) The metrics the business uses to measure validity, reliability, and fairness. - (B) Why the metrics selected in subsection (a)(2)(A) are appropriate measures of validity, reliability, and fairness. - (C) If the business uses data, hardware, software, or other technological components provided by another person, including artificial intelligence or automated decisionmaking technology, the business shall provide the name(s) of the person(s), the name(s) of the technological component(s) provided, and how the business ensures that the technological component(s) provided do not negatively impact the validity, reliability, or fairness of the business's use of the automated decisionmaking technology (e.g., where the other person's reliability metrics differ from the business's). - This explanation also shall include any copies of internal or external evaluations related to the technological component's validity, reliability, or fairness provided to or conducted by the business. - (D) Whether, and if so, how, the business evaluated other versions of the automated decisionmaking technology or other automated decisionmaking technologies for validity, reliability, or fairness for the business's proposed use(s).
+- (a) If a business is using aAutomated dDecisionmaking tTechnology as set forth in section 7150, subsection (b)(3), for the purposes set forth in sections 7030 and 7031 [processing that will be subject to Automated Decisionmaking Technology access/opt-out rights], the business's risk assessment shall also shall include the following: - (1) A plain language explanation of how the business evaluates its use of the automated decisionmaking technology for validity, reliability, and fairness.
+For purposes of this Article: - (A) "Validity" refers to confirmation that the automated decisionmaking technology, including its input(s), performs as intended for the business's proposed use(s), including the automated decisionmaking technology's accuracy in performing as intended. - (B) "Reliability" refers to the ability of the automated decisionmaking technology to perform as intended for the business's proposed use(s), repeatedly and without failure, under time interval(s) and conditions consistent with the business's proposed use(s). - (C) "Fairness" refers to equality, equity, and avoidance of discrimination harms. - (2) The plain language explanation required by subsection (a)(1) shall include: - (A) The metrics the business uses to measure validity, reliability, and fairness. - (B) Why the metrics selected in subsection (a)(2)(A) are appropriate measures of validity, reliability, and fairness. - (C) If the business uses data, hardware, software, or other technological components provided by another person, including artificial intelligence or automated decisionmaking technology, the business shall provide the name(s) of the person(s), the name(s) of the technological component(s) provided, and how the business ensures that the technological component(s) provided do not negatively impact the validity, reliability, or fairness of the business's use of the automated decisionmaking technology (e.g., where the other person's reliability metrics differ from the business's).